Why the latest Trump crisis is a really big deal

 That point may not be here yet, but it will not be far off if things keep going badly for the White House.

-4. The Russia question.
+4. The Russia question

 If suspicion was rampant in Washington about the President's links to Russia before, it is going to go into overdrive now.